-There is an admired simplicity to a traditional cable-actuated rim caliper that will rarely let you down in terms of reliability and if you do have a problem, are much easier to fix on the side of the road.
-Consumables for rim brakes are cheaper too!
-Most would argue that modern disc brakes are also reliable and cheap to maintain, however, they can be slightly trickier to fix should something go wrong.
+There is an admirable simplicity to a traditional cable-actuated rim calliper that will rarely let you down in terms of reliability.
+If you do encounter a problem, they are much easier to fix by the roadside.
+Consumables for rim brakes (i.e brake pads and cables) tend to be a little cheaper too!
+Though most fans of disc brakes may argue that they are equally as reliable and cheap to maintain.
+However, they can be slightly trickier to fix should anything go wrong.

 With regards to maintenance, this will heavily depend on how technically capable you are.
-Replacement of a rim brake cartridge should be achievable by even the most ham-fisted of riders requiring you to simply loosen a grub screw slide out the old pad, pop the new one in and tighten the screw back up after (repeat).
+Replacement of a rim brake cartridge should be achievable by even the most ham-fisted of riders.
+It only requires you to loosen a grub screw, slide out the old pad, pop the new one in and tighten the screw back up afterwards (repeat).

-Disc brake pad replacement can be a little more involved, however, it is much the same apart from a simple tip of pushing the pistons back before removing the old pads as the pistons self-adjust as the pads wear etc but sometimes the caliper may require re-centering… where riders often come unstuck.
-The biggest difference is a set of hydraulic brakes will need bleeding rather than simply replacing a set of brake cables and if you are not that mechanically minded this would be best left to the experts.
+Disc brake pad replacement is a little more involved.
+After all, you have to remove the wheels to do so.
+However, it is much the same, apart from a simple tip of pushing the pistons back before removing the old pads.
+The pistons self-adjust as the pads wear, but on occasion, the calliper may require re-aligning.
+This is often where riders come unstuck.
+Where they differ most is that a set of hydraulic brakes will need bleeding instead of simply replacing a set of brake cables.
+If you are not that mechanically minded, this is probably best left to the experts.

-A big factor and mostly overlooked is how both of the braking systems use different types of axles.
-The traditional tried and tested method of securing the wheel on a traditional road bike with rim brakes is with Quick release skewers.
-The downside to this type of flex, wheels can flex and your rim can contact the brake pads when under load.
+A big factor and one that is most often overlooked is how both types of braking systems make use of different axle designs.
+The traditional tried and tested method of securing the wheel on a traditional road bike with rim brakes is the humble quick-release skewer.
+The downside to this particular design is wheel flex.
+No matter how tight the skewer is, if you grab the tyre you will always be able to flex the wheel from side to side.
+This results in the rim making contact with the brake pads when under load.

 Check out the Endurance SL Disc here

 It is going to cost you more to have your bike in a disc brake version.
-This is for a few reasons as it costs more to produce a disc frame due to the braking forces being placed all on the non-drive side of the bike as opposed to the centre of the bike via a traditional caliper and also the engineering for the bolt-thru style axles used in combination with disc brakes which is now becoming the standard.
+This is for a number of reasons, not least of which is that it costs more to produce a disc frame.
+Due to the braking forces being applied on the non-drive side of the bike.
+In direct opposition to the centre of the bike via a traditional calliper.

-Then there is the cost of the braking components themselves which cost more to produce due to the complexity of these parts especially in the preferred and recommended hydraulic format as there is an awful lot going on inside an 11-speed hydraulic shifter lever as you can imagine.
+Then there is the cost of the braking components themselves of course.
+These cost more to produce due to the complexity of these parts.
+Especially in the preferred and recommended hydraulic format.
+There is an awful lot going on inside an 11-speed hydraulic shifter lever as you can imagine.